Low Bono Section

 The cost to join the Low Bono Section is $30.

 All professionals with an interest in low bono (lawyers and non-lawyers alike) are invited to join the low bono community discussions on our Yahoo Group.
 Membership in the section is not currently required to join the Yahoo Group.

 The WSBA Low Bono Section has a Yahoo Group for mentorship.

 Yahoo!
 Group Q&A

 All Washington professionals with an interest in low bono (lawyers and non-lawyers alike), are invited to join the discussions in our Yahoo!
 Group list serve.
 Section membership is not required to join the Yahoo!
 Group.
 Click the "join" button here.

-We invite members to contact the ExComm if looking for a low bono mentor, and we will do our best to pair you up with an experienced low bono practitioner.
+We invite members to contact the Executive Committee if looking for a low bono mentor.
+We will do our best to pair you up with an experienced low bono practitioner.

 Disclaimer: These resources and opportunities are provided solely for the convenience of section members.
 No endorsement of any resource, mentor and/or mentorship relationship is intended, and no warranty is made as to the accuracy of the information by either the Washington State Bar Association or the Low Bono Section.

 The Money Barrier: Annual Low Bono Law Conference

 Many people are "priced out" of the justice system, with incomes too high to qualify for legal aid, but too low to afford an attorney.
 Can the legal profession do anything about this justice gap?
 Absolutely!
 We can, we are, and you can do it, too.
 On Friday, Feb.
 24, 2017, the WSBA Low Bono Section and Seattle University School of Law CLE held their First Annual Low Bono Law Conference.
 This full-day CLE explained how to run a flourishing law practice that includes an intentional commitment to serving clients with limited financial resources.